duckduckgo/duckduckhack-docs/duckduckhack/submitting/checklist.md

 - **No external requests can be made in Perl.**

 	Any CPAN modules that make web requests are not allowed.
+All external requests must be made in the form of a Spice Instant Answer.
+See this [walkthrough](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/walkthroughs/forum-lookup.html) for details.

 ## How are you testing your code?

 - **All example queries should be covered in a [test file](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/testing-reference/test-files.html).**

+	A good test file makes sure your Instant Answer continues to function properly.
+In addition, test files makes your intentions clear to future collaborators.

+	This is not necessary for cheat sheets.

 - **All test files should include negative cases - queries that *should not* trigger.**

+	If test cases make your intentions clear, negative test cases make them even clearer!
+Negative test cases are a great opportunity to ensure the scope of your Instant Answer.

 ## User Experience